InfinitySurface/AWSCloudFormation/README.md

 AWS does offer 2 other ways that lets you prepare a template, Sample Template and Template Designer:

-* Sample Templates:  premade stacks that you can deploy.
+* Sample Templates - premade stacks that you can deploy.

-* Template Designer: graphically design your stack on a grid with all avaliable AWS resources at your disposal.
+* Template Designer - graphically design your stack on a grid with all avaliable AWS resources at your disposal.

 Once you also selected the option 'Upload a template file, and the desired .yaml file to upload, click 'Next'.